Enterprise-connect/ec-misc-docs/README.feature.md

 # Release Schedule & Feature Planning
 This document is created for EC product-related reference.
-The team will maintain this information based on the requirement/Issue until the project is fully organised in the github.
+The team will maintain this information based on the requirement specified in the issue list until the project is fully organised in the github.

 ## Phase:
 Design-> Prototype/Bootsrap-> Development-> QA